 Growing up, I ate Tzimmis filled with flanken and bones.
 We ate it for Rosh Hashana and for the meal before the Fast of Yom Kippur.
 I continued to make it that way until my daughter became a vegetarian.
 Now, more of my family prefers not to eat red meat and I make two kinds of Tzimmis.
-One for the carnivores and one for my daughter.
+One for the carnivores and one for everyone else.
 This is the very delicious and definitely healthier vegetarian version.
 Click on the link to see the original meat version: Grandma Jeannie and Annie Mae’s Tzimmis.

 Prep time: 20 minutes